 John Shirk

 avatar

-JOHN SHIRK – In the Year of Focus, we take a look at the prayer of Peter in Matthew 14:28.
+JOHN SHIRK – In the Year of Focus, we take a look at the earnest prayers of Elijah.

-The prayer of Peter, seeking to walk toward Jesus, is worth examining for a faith-focused life.
+The earnest prayers of Elijah are worth examining for a faith-focused life.

+John Shirk